Cybersecbarista/tryhackme-notes/Networking.md

 - SFTP (over SSH) and FTPS (over TLS) both secure file transfers.
 - VPNs provide private communication but may have legal restrictions.

+# Wireshark: The Basics

+Wireshark is an open-source, cross-platform network packet analyser tool capable of sniffing and investigating live traffic and inspecting packet captures (PCAP).
+It is commonly used as one of the best packet analysis tools.

+## Tool Overview

+### Use Cases
+- Detecting and troubleshooting network problems, such as network load failure points and congestion.
+- Detecting security anomalies, such as rogue hosts, abnormal port usage, and suspicious traffic.
+- Investigating and learning protocol details, such as response codes and payload data.

+> **Note:** Wireshark is not an Intrusion Detection System (IDS).
+It only allows analysts to discover and investigate the packets in depth.
+It also doesn't modify packets; it reads them.
+Detecting any anomaly or network problem highly relies on the analyst's knowledge and investigation skills.

+## GUI and Data

+Wireshark GUI opens with a single all-in-one page, which helps users investigate the traffic in multiple ways.
+At first glance, five sections stand out:

+- **Toolbar:** Contains multiple menus and shortcuts for packet sniffing and processing, including filtering, sorting, summarising, exporting and merging.
+- **Display Filter Bar:** The main query and filtering section.
+- **Recent Files:** List of recently investigated files.
+You can recall listed files with a double-click.
+- **Capture Filter and Interfaces:** Capture filters and available sniffing points (network interfaces).
+- **Status Bar:** Tool status, profile and numeric packet information.

+## PCAP Files

+Packet details are shown in three different panes:

+- **Packet List Pane:** Summary of each packet (source/destination addresses, protocol, info).
+Click to select a packet for further investigation.
+- **Packet Details Pane:** Detailed protocol breakdown of the selected packet.
+- **Packet Bytes Pane:** Hex and ASCII representation of the selected packet.

+## Colouring Packets

+Wireshark colours packets based on conditions and protocols to help spot anomalies quickly.
+- **Temporary rules:** Available only during a program session.
+- **Permanent rules:** Saved under profile preferences and persist across sessions.

+Menus:
+- *View → Coloring Rules* (create permanent rules)
+- *View → Conversation Filter* (temporary rules)

+## Traffic Sniffing

+- **Blue button:** Start capture
+- **Red button:** Stop capture
+- **Green button:** Restart capture

+## Merge PCAP Files

+Use *File → Merge* to combine multiple PCAPs.
+Save the merged file before analysis.

+## View File Details

+View file metadata via *Statistics → Capture File Properties*.
+Useful for multiple PCAPs.

+## Packet Dissection

+Wireshark decodes packet details by protocol.
+Packets can have 5–7 OSI layers.

+- **Frame (Layer 1):** Physical layer details.
+- **MAC (Layer 2):** Source & destination MAC addresses.
+- **IP (Layer 3):** Source & destination IPv4 addresses.
+- **Protocol (Layer 4):** TCP/UDP + ports.
+- **Protocol Errors:** Reassembly or errors.
+- **Application Protocol (Layer 5):** Details (HTTP, FTP, SMB).
+- **Application Data:** Application-specific payloads.

+## Packet Navigation

+- **Packet Numbers:** Unique identifiers for packets.
+- **Go to Packet:** Navigate to a specific packet number.
+- **Find Packet:** Search by filter, hex, string, or regex.
+- **Mark Packets:** Highlight packets for analysis (resets after closing).
+- **Packet Comments:** Add notes that persist inside PCAP.

+## Exporting

+- **Export Packets:** Share specific packets of interest.
+- **Export Objects (Files):** Extract transferred files (HTTP, SMB, TFTP, etc.).

+## Time Display Format

+Default: seconds since capture start.
+Change via *View → Time Display Format*.

+## Expert Info

+Wireshark highlights anomalies:
+- **Chat (Blue):** Informational
+- **Note (Cyan):** Notable events
+- **Warn (Yellow):** Warnings
+- **Error (Red):** Problems

+Groups include checksum errors, malformed packets, deprecated protocol usage, etc.

+## Packet Filtering

+Two filter types:
+- **Capture Filters:** Apply during collection.
+- **Display Filters:** Apply during analysis.

+Golden rule: *If you can click on it, you can filter and copy it.*

+### Filter Types
+- **Apply as Filter:** Right-click to filter by field.
+- **Conversation Filter:** Show only related conversation packets.
+- **Colourise Conversation:** Highlight packets without filtering.
+- **Prepare as Filter:** Add filter query without execution.
+- **Apply as Column:** Add values as a column in the packet list.

+## Follow Stream

+Reconstruct streams to see application-level data (e.g., HTTP/TCP).
+- Client → **Red**
+- Server → **Blue**

+Once a stream filter is applied, clear it with the “X” button to view all packets again.